Hegghammer/daiR/README.md

 ## Acknowledgments

-Thanks to Mark Edmondson, Hallvar Gisnås, Will Hanley, Neil Ketchley, Trond Arne Sørby, and Chris Barrie for contributions to the project.
+Thanks to Mark Edmondson, Hallvar Gisnås, Will Hanley, Neil Ketchley, Trond Arne Sørby, Chris Barrie, and Geraint Palmer for contributions to the project.

 ## Code of conduct